ClojureBridge/curriculum/outline/setup_osx.md

 > If you have a trouble, the article, <http://osxdaily.com/2015/10/17/how-to-install-java-in-os-x-el-capitan/>, may help.

 Run `java -version` in your terminal.
-If you do not have Java installed, OS X will prompt you to install it.
+If you do not have Java installed, OS X will prompt you to install it (if your OS X is 10.10 or older).
 Follow all of the directions OS X gives you, then return to this part of the tutorial and run `java -version` again.

 If Java is installed, you will see something like this in your terminal: